6179. Creating Cyanotypes

 Laurie Schorr

-Laurie Schorr works as Education Director at The Light Factory and is a teaching artist at various locations throughout the region.
+Laurie Schorr previously worked as the Education Director at The Light Factory and is a teaching artist at various locations throughout the region.
 Laurie has received numerous grants and awards, including PhotoLucida Critical Mass top 200 in 2014, and has been exhibited Nationally and Internationally.
 Her first solo exhibition opened at Francis Marion University in August, 2019.